Kappa Alpha’s system of Province Courts of Honor is unique among national college fraternities.

 Each Court of Honor is lead by at least two officers, the Preceptor and the Registrar.
 Additional offices may be created or appointed by the Court’s Preceptor according to the bylaws and traditions of the Court.

 The Preceptor shall be the executive officer of the Court and shall preside at all meetings and functions of the Court.
 In addition, the Province Commander shall be primarily responsible to the Knight Commander for the proper and effective functioning of the Court.
 The Preceptor shall be appointed by the Province Commander or elected by the Court, according to the bylaws and traditions of the Court.
+More information regarding Courts of Honors can be found in Article 11 of the Constitution of Kappa Alpha Order.

-Over a thousand brothers have been inducted into the Order’s Courts of Honor since its inception in 1930.
+Nearly 2,300 brothers have been inducted into the Order’s Courts of Honor since its inception in 1930.
 Through this Court of Honor system, these alumni are honored for their exemplary service to the Order and to their fellow man.

 An example Court of Honor certificate